 Blocking is a crucial finishing step for knitted and crocheted items, especially with cotton yarn.
-It helps to set the stitches, shape the garment, and give it a polished look.
-This comprehensive guide will walk you through the reasons for blocking cotton yarn, the various methods available, tips for success, common mistakes to avoid, and debunk some common myths about blocking cotton yarn.
+It helps set the stitches, shape the garment, and give it a polished, professional look.
+This guide covers why to block cotton yarn, the methods available, tips for success, common mistakes, and a few myths worth debunking.

 Why Block Cotton Yarn?